bitprj/UCDavis/README.md

 Hi!
 My name is Su-Ting Tan and I am a rising sophomore studying Managerial Economics.
 I'm currently an Onboarding Associate and Recruiter for Bit Project.
 I help onboard new members and assist them with any questions that they may have.
 I also help with recruiting and reaching out to potential students who might be interested in joining our team.

 #### Matthew Edward Lee | Marketing Coordinator of Bit Project at UC Davis
 Hey everyone!
 My name is Matthew Edward Lee and I am a rising sophomore majoring in Managerial Economics and minoring in Tech Management.
 I work as a Project Manager on the DevRel team where I organize and facilitate integrated marketing campaigns (IMCs).
 Working with a team of 4-6 developers, we create a live webinar, over the course of 8 weeks, to educate the STEM community on various programs, languages, and/or applications that may prove useful in the real world.
-I am excited to continue working with Bit Project as the Marketing Manager of the UC Davis Chapter!
+I am excited to continue working with Bit Project as the Marketing Coordinator of the UC Davis Chapter!

 #### Lily Hem | Outreach Coordinator of Bit Project at UC Davis
 {{Description}}